Here are some Manchester-specific tips and tricks I have picked up over the years.

 - Brush their teeth.
 Daily is best but if you just can’t get in that habit, do it as often as you can.
 Something is better than nothing.

 In my experience, the following dental products do NOT work: water additives, products you spray on the teeth, dental wipes, dog food or SOFT treats that are supposed to prevent tartar.
-Anything softer than a greenie will not clean the dog’s teeth.
+Anything softer than a greenie will not clean the dog’s teeth and I have recently questioned how much greenies and similar products really help.

 Cleanings are expensive because they require your dog to be put under anesthesia.
 There are some offices selling anesthesia-free cleanings as a cheaper alternative but it would be inhumane to clean their teeth as deeply as they need it without anesthesia, so anesthesia-free cleanings are ineffective.
 Start brushing your puppy’s teeth with a dog toothpaste so they get used to it and learn that it tastes good.
 As a puppy, it doesn’t matter if you’re really getting the teeth clean because they will fall out by 6 months, you’re just getting your dog used to brushing.
 Their mouths are small so I buy toddler toothbrushes.
 The finger brushes and regular dog toothbrushes don’t allow you to reach the back molars which are always the dirtiest.
 If the brush head is larger than your pinky, it’s too big.